Search results

 No Child Left Behind’s Effect on the States

-The Economist: FOR as long as there have been maths tests, there have been cheats.
+FOR as long as there have been maths tests, there have been cheats.
 But whereas a schoolboy caught furtively copying his neighbour’s answers can expect a zero and an angry letter home, states that rig exam results are showered with federal cash.
-This is one reason why the No Child Left Behind Act, … Continue reading No Child Left Behind’s Effect on the States
+This is one reason why the No Child Left Behind Act, a noble attempt to impose discipline on American schools, needs revision before it merits an A grade.

 “No Need to Worry About Math Education”